tibs/beyond-spellchecking-talk/slides.rst

 Checks before review
 --------------------

-Run checks when change are pushed for review.
+Run checks when change are pushed for review

 The reviewers can see the results